Bayesian Feature Selection in Joint Quantile Time Series Analysis: Model Performance with Simulated Data

 \section{Model Performance with Simulated Data}

-In this section, we demonstrate the model performance with simulated data generated by a three-dimensional target time series given in Section \ref{sec:Generated_Data}, in terms of selecting the correct variables and accuracy in parameter estimation in Section \ref{sec:Model_Training_Performance}, and forecast performance of the model with different quantiles and different time series correlations in Section \ref{sec:Forecast_performance}.
+In this section, we demonstrate the model performance with simulated data generated by three-dimensional target time series given in Section \ref{sec:Generated_Data}, in terms of selecting the correct variables and accuracy in parameter estimation in Section \ref{sec:Model_Training_Performance}, and forecast performance of the model with different quantiles and different time series correlations in Section \ref{sec:Forecast_performance}.
+The AL likelihood is known to be very restrictive in modeling the underlying error distributions and unlikely to be the true data generating likelihood \citep{yang2016posterior}, so it is primarily used as a working likelihood in the Bayesian quantile regression literature.
+Even though its posterior consistency for coefficient estimation has been established by \cite{sriram2013posterior} under model misspecification, the validity of using AL likelihood for prediction purpose still remains questionable.
+Hence, we use error terms simulated by the AL likelihood for coefficient estimation and by the Gaussian distribution for response prediction.